 Mini Vinnies is a thriving social justice group at Good Shepherd that follows the motto ‘See, Think, Do’.
 It is a primary school program connected with the St Vincent de Paul society.
 For many years Good Shepherd Mini Vinnies has held the record for the biggest Mini Vinnies in the Archdiocese of Canberra and Goulburn and possibly in Australia.
 Our annual Mini Vinnies whole-school events continue to raise awareness and donations for those in Canberra doing it tough.

 Winter Woollies (Term 2)

 Students donate clothing and money to donate to the Night Patrol van.
 These donations go to those in Canberra sleeping rough to help them stay warm during those cold nights.
 Students come to school in their own Winter Woollies.

-Mini Vinnies Sleep out (Term 3)
+Mini Vinnies Sleep out

 During Term 3, students in Year 4, 5 & 6 are given the opportunity to sleep in the hall overnight to gain an experience of sleeping rough.
 Students look for sponsors to help them raise money that is donated to the St Vincent de Paul Society Night Patrol.

 Each class creates a Christmas hamper to be donated to a family in the Gungahlin area at Christmas time.
 Each student is allocated an item to buy and bring in to add to the hamper.
 These are offered at our end of year Thanksgiving Mass.